Looking to improve code quality, maintainability, or team collaboration? Discover how Test Driven Development (TDD) can be your ally!

 TDD and Agile

 As stated earlier, TDD works exceptionally well in Agile environments.
 Why?
-Because Agile is all about iteration, feedback, and rapid development—things TDD is excellent at facilitating.
+Because Agile focuses on iteration, feedback, and rapid development, Test Driven Development excels at enabling these practices.
 Our previous article about Software Testing Trends shows how Agile and TDD are key modern trends.

 How TDD Complements Other Testing Approaches